juniorsundarCasual/TGT/vault/volume-1.chapter-063.md

 What could cause an invincible powerhouse in the Tesseract Transformation realm to shiver in their boots?

-An immensely auspicious golden aura had enveloped the village, a large portion of the Taishan mountain, as well as the forest in its immediate vicinity!
+An immensely auspicious golden aura had enveloped the village, a large portion of the mountain range containing Mount Tai, as well as the forest in its immediate vicinity!

 As a reference, the brighter the aura appears through the Heavenly Eye, the greater the fortune.
 And the golden aura hanging over the area was so bright Krish was having difficulty keeping his attention on it.